 Benjamin Garcia Holgado

-Fields of Study: Comparative Politics, International Relations
+Fields of Study: Comparative Politics, International Relations, Methodology

 I hold a BA in Political Science (Universidad de San Andrés) and an MA in Political Science (Universidad Torcuato Di Tella).
-Before coming to Notre Dame, I gained research experience as well as financial support from the Ministry of Science and Technology (2012-2017).
+Before coming to Notre Dame, I taught at different universities in Buenos Aires (2011-2017), and I gained research experience as well as financial support from Argentina’s Ministry of Science and Technology (2012-2017).